ethereum/go-ethereum/content/docs/developers/geth-developer/code-review-guidelines.md

 ### Special Situations And How To Deal With Them

-As a reviewer, you may find yourself in one of the sitations below.
-Here's how to deal with those:
+Reviewers may find themselves in one of the sitations below.
+Here's how to deal with them:

 * The author doesn't follow up: ping them after a while (i.e. after a few days).
 If there is no further response, close the PR or complete the work yourself.